VAGAScom/pascoale/README.md

 # Pascoale

-Minor utilities for text processing in Brazilian Portuguese.
+Minor utilities for text processing in **Brazilian Portuguese**.

 I'm going to add new functions as I need them.

+Currently it has:
-Currently it has only variations of a word at one and two **edit distances** (Reference: http://norvig.com/spell-correct.html).
+- variations of a word at one and two **edit distances** (Reference: http://norvig.com/spell-correct.html).
+- Syllabic separation.
+My tests against a corpus of ~170K words shows 99.36% of correctness \o/.

 The code is kinda slow, but I'm not worried about speed (yet).

+The name of the gem is a homage to "Prof. Pasquale Cipro Neto" (http://pt.wikipedia.org/wiki/Pasquale\_Cipro\_Neto), a great teacher!
+And yes, the name of the gem is wrong spelled as a joke ^_^

 ## Installation